clemensvonschwerin/presto/docs/src/main/sphinx/connector/hive-s3.rst

 If no mapping entry matches and no default is configured, the access is denied.

-The configuration JSON can either be retrieved from a file specified via ``hive.s3.security-mapping.config-file`` or from a REST-endpoint specified via ``hive.s3.security-mapping.config-uri``.
+The configuration JSON can either be retrieved from a file or REST-endpoint specified via ``hive.s3.security-mapping.config-file``.

 Example JSON configuration: